 But today, we know this approach is flawed.
 In many cases, the same exact disease not only presents different symptoms in men and women, but the treatment that works for one sex can prove to be totally ineffective for the other.

-In no condition is this more evident than heart disease….
+In no condition is the disparity in treatment outcomes more evident than heart disease.

 Diseases involving the heart—heart disease, heart attacks, etc.—often present themselves very differently in men versus women.
 As you might expect, hormones have a lot to do with why.

 Estrogen is thought to offer protection against heart disease by keeping blood vessels flexible.
 That’s why it’s pretty unusual for healthy premenopausal women to suffer from heart disease or a heart attack.

 However, with the dramatic drop in hormone production that occurs during menopause, that layer of protection goes away.
 Menopause also brings about other changes that increase heart disease risk, including higher blood pressure, raised triglycerides, and elevated LDL (bad) cholesterol.
 As a result, women become much more vulnerable to heart disease, heart attacks, sudden cardiac death, and other serious heart issues.

 To add insult to injury, women often fare worse than men, too.